OSGConnect/connectbook/examples/manage-python-packages.md

 executes your Python script.

 A sample script appears below.
-After the first line, the lines starting with hash marks are comments .
+After the first line, the lines starting with hash marks are comments.
 You should replace \"myscript.py\" with the name of the script you would like to run, and modify the Python version numbers to be the same as what you used above to install your packages.